4th Grade Philosophy

 Social Studies – In Social Studies, students study American History from Native Americans to the American Revolution and Current Events.
 Shared studies include: The Iroquois/Explorers, Colonial America/Plymouth, and the American Revolution.
 We will also be exploring the diverse geography that makes up New York State as well as the appropriate maps that cover those topics.
 The curriculum incorporates inquiry and engaging trips throughout the year.

-Other Activities – All fourth graders have STEAM, visual art, music, physical education, drama, dance Enrichment Clusters, and Architecture Residency.
+Other Activities – All fourth graders have STEAM, makerspace time, visual art, music, physical education, drama, dance Enrichment Clusters, and Architecture Residency.
 The day incorporates many opportunities for movement during transitions and recess.